bonviefosam01/NASA-RUL-Assignment/readme.md

 When running main_rul.ipynb the user may have to uncomment the installation commands depending on whether they have their required packages on their machine.

+The current data file path is consistent with the working repository used too build this project.
+Please be advised to file path may need to be switch to run this program.

 Report:
 report_rul.pdf consolidates the approach, methodology, results, and insights of this project.